bongo227/Atomical/doc/doc_gen.md

 ```

 ### Pool
 A compiler often allocates and frees many of the same structures.
-You could use the standard memory allocation function `malloc()` and `free()` however these are slow for many small allocations and the data has bad locality, so more cache misses occor when the data is read.
+You could use the standard memory allocation function `malloc()` and `free()` however these are slow for many small allocations and the data has bad locality, so more cache misses occur when the data is read.
 The solution to this problem is a custom allocator, in this case a pool allocator.

 A pool allocator takes a large chunk of memory and divides it into equal parts.
 When ever a piece of memory is required, the pool allocator returns a section of this memory.
 When the memory is freed the pool allocator reclaims this memory ready to give out on the next request.